btgrant-76/MW-BDE-r2-guide/README.md

 Insert the 6x6mm button into the spot marked `SW1` on the bottom of the PCB and solder it in place.

 Once it is soldered on, you can press this button once to reboot the board, and twice to reset to bootloader for flashing[^3].

 ### Step 3: Diodes

 [Follow these instructions](https://mechwild.com/guides/general/diodes/).
 Like the reset button, the diodes are inserted on the bottom of the PCB.

-:bulb: Avoid accidentally connecting the metal legs/solder joints of two different diodes.
+Avoid accidentally connecting the metal legs/solder joints of two different diodes.
 If they aren't kept separate, you may end up with unintentional key presses.

 ### Step 4: Attach Pro Micro to PCB